 From Wood to Jet Fuel and Valuable Chemicals

-Using pre-treated, woody biomass feedstocks, researchers at Gevo, Inc., a Colorado-based renewable chemicals and advanced biofuels company, aim to use a yeast biocatalyst to produce isobutanol.
-The company has developed a technology to recover the chemical efficiently.
-The renewable isobutanol can then be converted to jet fuel using chemical processes that are used in the refining industry.
-Jet fuel made from Gevo’s isobutanol is the same as petrochemical jet fuel except that the carbon source is renewable.
+Pretreatment is used to separate the simple sugars from the lignin-rich material.
+To convert the simple sugars into chemicals and fuel, NARA affiliate Gevo, Inc., a Colorado-based renewable chemicals and advanced biofuels company, uses a yeast biocatalyst that converts the simple sugars into isobutanol.
+The renewable isobutanol can then be converted into multiple products including biojet fuel using chemical processes that are used in the refining industry.
+Biojet fuel made from Gevo’s isobutanol is the same as petrochemical jet fuel except that the carbon source is renewable.

 “By using woody biomass feedstocks, we will be expanding the options for renewable feedstocks and fuels,” says Andrew C. Hawkins, Team Leader with Gevo Inc., who is coordinating conversion efforts.